matthieu-pierson/debloat-hyperos-adb/README.md

-# Debloat Samsung Phones with Android Debug Bridge (ADB)
+# Debloat HyperOS Phones with Android Debug Bridge (ADB)

-This repository contains a list of [Android Debug Bridge (ADB)](https://developer.android.com/studio/command-line/adb) commands to aggressively bloatware from Samsung Android devices that don't normally display an option to remove them.
+This repository contains a list of [Android Debug Bridge (ADB)](https://developer.android.com/studio/command-line/adb) commands to aggressively bloatware from HyperOS Android devices that don't normally display an option to remove them.

-Running all commands listed in [commands.txt](./commands.txt) will disable almost all Samsung apps.
+Running all commands listed in [commands.txt](./commands.txt) will disable almost all HyperOS apps.
-This includes the Galaxy App Store, Samsung Themes, Samsung Dex, Samsung Bixby, Facebook, and more.
 Use at your own risk and read over all commands to make sure you don't take out something you need.
 While these commands cannot harm your device, there may be situations where your phone gets into a crash-loop and the easiest fix is to boot the device into "Recovery Mode" and perform a factory reset.